You are currently viewing Spark Submit Command Explained with Examples

 Configuration keyConfiguration Description

-spark.sql.shuffle.partitionsNumber of partitions to create for wider shuffle transformations (joins and aggregations).
+spark.sql.shuffle.partitionsTotal number of partitions to create for wider shuffle transformations, such as joins and aggregations.

-spark.executor.memoryOverheadThe amount of additional memory to be allocated per executor process in cluster mode, it is typically memory for JVM overheads.
-(Not supported for PySpark)
+spark.executor.memoryOverheadThe additional memory allocated per executor process in cluster mode, typically reserved for JVM overheads.
+(Not applicable for PySpark)

 org.apache.spark.serializer.KryoSerializer